Agnieszka1994/Algorithms-and-data-structures/BinarySearchTrees/BST Construction/README.md

-# Project Title
+# BST Construction

 This file contains a class `BST` for a Binary Search Tree. \
 The class supports:
 - Inserting values with the `insert` method.
 - Removing values with the `remove` method; this method remove only the first instance of a given value.
 Calling the `remove` method on a single-node tree doesn't do anything.
-- Searching for values with the `contains` method. \
+- Searching for values with the `contains` method.

 Each `BST` node has an integer value, a `left` child node, and a `right` child node.
 A node is said to be valid `BST` if it satisfies the BST property: its `value` is strictly grater that the value of every node to its left and its `value` is less or equal to the values of every node to its right, and its children nodes are either valid `BST` nodes themselves or `nullptr`/`NULL`.